 The psalm speaks of Yahweh as God of deliverance, cries out in the night, speaks of being full of dire experiences and being afflicted by Yahweh’s breakers, wonders whether Yahweh’s commitment holds, and almost closes with a protest at being surrounded by Yahweh’s terrors like water.
 In comparison and contrast, Jonah 2 looks back in thanksgiving on a rescue from the sea, the “depths,” a similar noun (metsulah) that is almost as rare.
 Jonah had been overwhelmed by Yahweh’s waves, but Yahweh had listened to his prayer (Vermeylen).
 Perhaps Jonah speaks as a prophet, but perhaps as an ordinary individual who might have the same experience.
 “Jonah’s psalm of thanksgiving… could just as well have been sung by the Israelites after the sea crossing” (Morales).

-The possibility of Jonah’s experience being repeated for an ordinary individual is implied when his word for “depths" recurs in Ps 69:1, 2, 15 [2, 3, 16])
+The possibility of Jonah’s experience being repeated for an ordinary individual is implied when his word for “depths" recurs in Ps 69:1, 2, 15 [2, 3, 16]).

 Deliver me, God,